Our #1 Pick

 3. Hatch Rest 2nd Gen - best if you already need a sound machine

-The Hatch Rest is a sound machine, nightlight, and bedtime story player on one Wi-Fi device.
+Check price on Amazon →The Hatch Rest is a sound machine, nightlight, and bedtime story player on one Wi-Fi device.
 If you have a baby or young toddler and you were going to buy a sound machine anyway, the Hatch consolidates three nightstand devices into one.
 Buyer reviews consistently call out the remote app control as the killer feature for parents who don't want to tiptoe into a sleeping nursery.

 The annoyance is the Hatch+ subscription.
 Most of the story and meditation content lives behind a $5/month paywall.
 The hardware works fine without it, but the marketing implies content access that the box alone doesn't deliver.